Healthy Tuna Salad

 This post may contain affiliate links.
 See my disclosure policy.

-• Nutrient powerhouse.
-This recipe weighs in at an impressive 28 grams of protein per serving.
+• It’s healthy: Like my healthy chicken salad, this salad packs in an impressive 28 grams of protein per serving.
 Plus, it’s packed with fiber, vitamins, and antioxidants.
+I feel good serving this to my family!

 ★★★★★ REVIEW